 Women in Medellin are Shy

 Most Medellin girls are pretty shy by nature.
 You have to understand that even though Medellin and the metropolitan area has around four million inhabitants it is still a small town.
-Medellin is a conservative city which is very much in touch with its old traditions and customs.
+Medellin is a conservative city that is very much in touch with its old traditions and customs.
 Family life is very traditional.
 Gender roles are also very conservative and defined, so logically the women in Medellin, for the most part, are timid (until you get some alcohol in them and play some reggaeton, but we will get to that in a later blog post.)

 This inherently coy personality could make it difficult for a foreigner, who doesn’t speak much Spanish, to gain a girl’s interest.
 Even for a fluent Spanish speaker, I have found it frustrating sometimes.
 Many a time have I given up on a girl only to find out later that she was very interested.